Scenes from the Class Struggle in Beverly Hills

 Lisabeth's houseboy Juan (Beltran) and Clare's chauffeur Frank (Sharkey) make a bet on which of them can seduce the other's employer first.
 The bisexual Frank puts up cash for the wager but if he wins he wants Juan to sleep with him.
 Juan wins the bet but claims that he lost and has sex with Frank anyway.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Scenes from the Class Struggle in Beverly Hills" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Scenes from the Class Struggle in Beverly Hills" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools